TPS Math Courses

 - Top online math classes grades 4 through 12

 - Top scores on AP Calculus BC, AP Calculus AB and AP Statistics exams

-- Dual college credit in Calculus, Precalculus, and Statistics.
+- Dual college credit in College Math, Precalculus, and Calculus (AB and BC)

 - Solid foundation in Algebra, Geometry and Algebra 2 for SAT, ACT and higher math and science